ewang2002/ewang2002/README.md

 ## Hey There! 👋
 You've reached my Github profile, which contains some of my projects -- projects I work on for fun.
 Feel free to take a look!
 I should mention some of my more recent projects are currently private, and will be made public soon.

-### 📝 Who Am I?
-My name is Edward, a soon-to-be college freshman majoring in Math-Computer Science at UCSD.
-I enjoy programming random things for fun -- especially Discord bot (seeing that I use Discord extremely often for gaming and IRL stuff).
-When I'm not working on a program or taking a nap, you'll either find me walking outside, learning how to make food, talking to my high school friends, or -- most importantly -- playing lots of Minecraft.
+In case you're wondering, my name is Edward, a soon-to-be college freshman majoring in Math-Computer Science at UCSD.
+I enjoy programming random things for fun; however, you'll also find me talking to my high school friends, talking a walk outside, or -- most importantly -- playing lots of Minecraft.

 ### 🔭 Current Projects
 I often program in languages such as TypeScript, Java, and C#.
 Some of my ongoing projects are below.